dgutov/robe/README.md

 (add-hook 'ruby-mode-hook 'robe-mode)
 ```

+## Compatibility

+* Tested in Emacs 24.3 (unreleased), with Ruby 1.9.3, on GNU/Linux.
+* Mostly works on MS Windows, with minor glitches.

 ## Notes

 * We can't jump to methods defined in C (such as most of the core classes).